-The Law Offices of Donald P. Schweitzer, now in its 10th year, represents the collection of Don’s experiences.
+The Schweitzer Law Partners, now in its 10th year, represents the collection of Don’s experiences.
 The firm is progressive and constantly evolving to adapt to the ever-changing family law situations and even technological advances that help expedite cases.
 At the same time, the firm is proactive with how it manages each client’s case, while maintaining compassion and sensitivity to each.

 Practicing family law, Schweitzer and his team encounter people who are going through “probably the worst experiences of their lives,” he says.

 “These people are fragile when they come to us, and they’re looking for somebody who’s going to carry them through,” Schweitzer says.
 “Being the person who can help requires somebody who’s compassionate.
 It’s no different to me than when I was a police officer or deputy D.A.
 I have people’s lives in my hands and I have an ethical duty to take care of them.”

 The firm’s staff and attorneys understand the demands of family law litigation, especially as it pertains to divorce, domestic violence, and estate planning.
 Additionally, Don is adamant about carving out time each month for “Lunch and Learns,” where he and his legal staff sit and educate, motivate and inspire one another.